 Online Student/Staff Information and Payment Information

-You must fill out a new Free and Reduced Meal Application in order to qualify for free or reduced meals.
-Also, there will be no meal pick-up for virtual students.
+All families must fill out a new Free and Reduced Meal Application, unless your students attends a CEP school.
 Please click the Family Portal link below.

-Family Portal provides an easy to use, efficient way to make payments quickly and securely anytime using a simple internet connection.
+Family Portal provides an easy to use, efficient way to make payments for a la carte items quickly and securely anytime using a simple internet connection.
 Family Portal runs in real time, so the payment will show at the school in seconds.
 Family Portal also offers the following features:

 - Tutorials on how to navigate Family Portal